 Examples of Past Grants

-- Troy Recreation Association: to support the Summer Lunch Buddies program.
+- Troy Recreation Association: Summer Lunch Buddies Program

-To see additional examples of the Duke Foundation’s recent grants, please view past press releases.
+To see additional examples of the Duke Foundation’s past grants, please view past press releases.

-All grantees must complete a Final Report.
-Final reports are generally due 30 days following the project grant period; the exact deadline is included in your grant agreement.
-Please note that a progress report will be requested if a grantee applies for a new grant from the Paul G. Duke Foundation before an existing grant’s final report deadline, they will be expected either to submit an interim report if the previous grant has not been expended in full, or to submit their final report early.
+All grantees must submit an online Final Report.
+Final reports are generally due 30 days following the project grant period; the report deadline is noted in the grant agreement.
+If a grantee applies for a new grant from the Duke Foundation before a previous grant’s final report deadline, they will be expected either to submit an interim report if the previous grant has not been expended in full, or to submit their final report early.

 If you have questions or are experiencing technical problems with your grant application, please contact the Paul G. Duke Foundation at 937/339-3853 or by email.